-Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services
+Her Majesty's Inspectorate of Constabulary and Fire and Rescue

-The Government has commissioned His Majesty's Inspectorate of Constabulary and Fire and Rescue Services to inspect all 44 fire and rescue services.
+The Government has commissioned His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) to inspect all 44 Fire and Rescue Services.
 The general inspection looks at three main areas - how effective we are, how efficient we are and how well we look after our people.
-Other themed inspections are also carried out, such as the one in 2020 looking at how we had responded to the Covid pandemic.
+Other themed inspections are also carried out, such as the one in 2020 looking at how we had responded to the Covid pandemic and more recently a review of culture within Fire and Rescue Services.

-The Service was first inspected in 2018 and again in 2021 and in both inspections the Service achieved a rating of Good across all three areas, these results puts the service among the best performing Fire & Rescue Authorities in England.
-The Service has recently completed its third inspection as part of the first tranche and are awaiting the results of the inspection later in 2023.
+The Service was first inspected in 2018 and again in 2021 and in both inspections the Service achieved a rating of Good across all three areas; these results put the service among the best performing Fire & Rescue Authorities in England.